AeternusCo/STM32-Reference-Keyboard/README.md

 # STM32 Keyboard Reference Project

+## WARNING

+This schematic has not been officially tested.
+It follows best practices and should work, but please confirm your design before placing a large order!

+PCBs have been ordered to confirm the design works as intended, this warning will be removed once the design is verified.

 ## Goals

 The primary goal of this project is to provide a semi-opinionated starting point for people new to STM32 microcontrollers.